 Progressive, scratch-resistant or tinted lenses may cost more.
 Many plans use copayments for lens options and the potential out-of-pocket costs can be high depending on the options you want.

 VSP offers a plan in New Jersey that includes progressive lenses or light-to-dark tinting with no copay.
 If you use either of these common options, VSP’s EasyOption plan may be a good fit.
+Remember, when you look for vision services, ask for multiple options and try-ons.
+Vision correction is only as effective as the lenses are comfortable to use.

 Preferred provider organizations are common for vision insurance providers, which makes network coverage a strong consideration.
 You’ll want to use in-network providers to get the most from your plan.
 Check for local eye doctors in the plan and if you have a preferred doctor, check to see if your doctor is in the provider’s network.
+You can maintain healthy vision with comprehensive eye exams from an in-network provider who gets to know you and likely your family.

 Annual commitments are common among New Jersey vision insurance providers and help to keep premiums affordable.
 Expect to pay for coverage for a full year when you choose a provider.
 In nearly all cases, however, you can pay for your vision insurance with smaller monthly premiums.
 Some providers may offer a discount for paying for a full year in 1 payment.